 - Video Games (particularly video game systems)

-If you're just recently started selling on eBay, before you make the leap into dropshipping or wholesaling, it's worth investigating a few other fantastic and very underutilized sources of products: local, offline sources, such as garage/yard sales, local classifieds, thrift stores, and the stuff in your own home.
+If you've only recently started selling on eBay, then before you make the leap into dropshipping or wholesaling, it's worth investigating a few other fantastic and underutilized sources of products: local, offline sources, such as garage/yard sales, local classifieds, thrift stores and your own home.

 Sell Items from Home

-The best thing to do when you're first starting out selling on eBay is to start out slowly, by selling items you already have at home with which you are willing to part.
+The best way to start selling on eBay is slowly, selling items you already have at home with which you are willing to part.
 You might be surprised at what you can find in your home that others can’t wait to buy.

 Yard Sales and Garage Sales